“His is a perfect life. He runs a successful business, has a big house, the latest car, a gorgeous wife, adorable

 As I grew up, I too was destined to chase this perfect life.
 In order to achieve that, I was supposed to earn a degree or two, score a well-paying job, attract a beautiful woman in my life, marry her, and have kids.
 The life in the movies and fairy tales seem so easy.
 You work hard to achieve all these goals and then you live happily forever after.

 But growing up and observing the life around, I saw people who weren’t actually happy with their life.
 They had everything a perfect life required them to have, but still, they were not really satisfied.
-Those with a job, house, car, wife/husband, and children had everything to complain about but nothing to call their life perfect.
+Those with a job, house, car, spouse, and children had everything to complain about but nothing to call their life perfect.

 Slowly, I grew distanced from this idea of chasing the perfect life.
 In fact, I ended up doing everything against its requirements.
 I left my job, I had no money, no car, no property, I wasn’t in a relationship — everything spoke of my demise.
 People around me — those who weren’t ever happy in their own life — suggested me to re-consider my choices to avoid living the life of regrets.

 My life, however, is perfect — not by the definition ‘without flaws’ but by the definition ‘having all the desirable elements.’
 I have everything I have desired ever since I grew up and started understanding what real life actually looked like.
 And the elements that I always desire are called happiness and satisfaction.

 As I travelled and met more and more people in different places, I realised that I had made no mistake with my decision.
 The happiest and the most satisfied people I have met are not the ones who own every material possession that comes with being rich.
-They don’t own a big house or a shining car, they don’t have the latest gadgets, they don’t wear perfectly-fitting and crisply ironed clothes, they don’t get to eat delicious cuisines.
+They don’t own a big house or a shining car, they don’t have the latest gadgets, they don’t wear perfectly-fitting and crisply ironed clothes, they don’t get to eat delicious meals.
 Despite all of this, they are the most satisfied people.